Choose the best tyres for you and learn how to keep them roadworthy

 - Tread depth – ensure it’s not below the minimum of 1.6mm

 - Look out for any bulges, abrasions, uneven wear or objects stuck in the tread

 To keep yourself and your drivers safe you should check your tyres regularly to ensure they’re properly inflated.
 It’s the pressurised air inside the tyre that helps to support the weight of your vehicle and its load.

 Driving with tyres at the correct pressure allows your van to grip the road when it brakes and takes corners; poor pressure can lead to blowouts, poor braking and poor handling.
 It also saves you money as tyres at the correct pressure cost less for your engine to move, and have a longer lifespan.

 Your tyres are one of the most vital parts of your Volkswagen vehicle.
 Here you’ll find all the information you need to understand yours better.

 The EU tyre label has been mandatory for all new tyres since 2012.
-A new label design will launch on May 1st 2021 to show even more important tyre specifications for your electric or combustion engine vehicle.
+A new label design launched on May 1st 2021 to show even more important tyre specifications for your electric or combustion engine vehicle.
 Discover the information they give you below.